Posts about Estate Planning

 Your Estate Planning Portfolio

 What are the most critical pieces of personal information for you to compile and organize?
-Jennifer Carlson, an estate planning attorney with the Stuart Tinley Law Firm in Council Bluffs, explains that one of the most caring things you can do for your loved ones is to prepare a portfolio of your important documents.
+Jennifer Carlson, an estate planning attorney in Council Bluffs, explains that one of the most caring things you can do for your loved ones is to prepare a portfolio of your important documents.
 This is an often overlooked part of estate planning.
 Portfolio preparation consists of organizing all of your important documents in one location with user names, passwords, and verification information.

 At the time of one’s passing, family members are grieving, and it is often difficult for them to identify the assets you own, locate passwords/keys, and retrieve necessary documents.
 Because none of us knows when our portfolio will be needed, compiling your portfolio information is a task that cannot “wait until later.”